mirumee/ariadne-website/docs/documenting-schema.md

 ## GraphQL Playground

-Ariadne ships with [GraphQL Playground](https://github.com/prisma/graphql-playground), a popular interative API explorer.
+Ariadne ships with [GraphQL Playground](https://github.com/prisma/graphql-playground), a popular interactive API explorer.

 GraphQL Playground allows developers and clients to explore the relationships between types across your schema in addition to reading detail about individual types.